yaacoo/multiPGS_py/README.md

 ## Motivation

-Current available tools that calculate PGS still require many manual steps (e.g., to account for flips), require a very strict format, or only accept a cohort VCF, instead of individual genomes (single-sample VCF).
+Current available tools that calculate PGS still require many manual steps (e.g., to account for flips), require a very strict format, or only accept a cohort VCF, instead of individual genomes (single-sample indexed VCF).
 This method can score up to 5 different PGS on an individual genome and can easily be applied to many VCF files using a simple bash script or as part of a workflow/job scheduler.

 ## Low-memory for efficient parallelization

-The program reads both the PGS file and the VCF file line by line, and only keeps a PGS dictionary in memory, which is no more than 60-70Mb.
+The program reads both the PGS file and the VCF file one line at a time, and only keeps a PGS dictionary in memory, which is no more than 60-70Mb.
 This allows parallelization over many VCF files without running into memory issues.
+Need to make

 ## What we account for